-The insertion of a PIVC is one of the most common clinical procedures performed.
-About 30 million are used in Australia each year, with up to 70% of hospitalised patients requiring a PIVC at some point during their hospital stay.
-However studies estimate that 4% to 28% of PIVCs inserted are not actually needed, placing the patient unnecessarily at risk of infection.
+The insertion of a PIVC is one of the most common clinical procedures performed, with up to 70% of hospitalised patients requiring a PIVC at some point during their hospital stay.
+However studies estimate that 4% to 28% of PIVCs inserted are not actually used.
+Australian studies report that this is even higher in emergency departments, where about 50% of PIVCs inserted are not used, placing patients unnecessarily at risk of infection.

-Despite frequency in PIVC use, complications are reported to be as high as 70%.
-They can be prone to blockage and dislodgment, cause inflammation of the vein and infection.
-Nearly half of all first insertion attempts also fail, causing undue pain and anxiety for patients as a result of multiple failed attempts.
+Unfortunately, not all attempts to insert PIVCs are successful.
+Nearly half of all first insertion attempts fail, causing undue pain and anxiety for patients as a result of multiple failed attempts

 To reduce rates of complications associated with PIVC use, best practice guidelines recommend a range of strategies.
 Despite this, data from Australia and internationally suggest that a significant proportion of patients do not receive care as recommended to optimise use of PIVCs.

 Experts in the insertion and management of PIVCs, healthcare managers, infection control clinicians and consumers met on 6 March 2019 at a roundtable meeting to discuss the development of a clinical care standard to improve the use of PIVCs.
 The membership of the clinical care standard working was drawn from attendees at the roundtable.